thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 #### Results on the JSSP

 Let us now compare the performance of this iterated random sampling with our initial method.
+[@tbl:randomSamplingJSSP] shows us that the iterated random sampling algorithm is better in virtually all relevant aspects than the single random sampling method.
+Its best, mean, and median result quality are siginificantly better.
+Since creating random points in the search space is so fast that we can sample many more than 101&nbsp;candidate solutions, even the median and mean result quality of the&nbsp;`rs` algorithm are better than the best quality obtainable with&nbsp;`1rs`.
+Matter of fact, each run of our&nbsp;`rs` algorithm can create and test several million candidate solutions within the three minute time window.
+Furthermore, the standard deviation of the results becomes lower as well.
+This means that this algorithm has a more reliable performance, we are more likely to get results close to the mean or median performance when we use&nbs;`rs` compared to&nbsp;`1rs`.

 |$\instance$|$\lowerBound{\objf}$|setup|best|mean|med|sd|med(t)|
 |:-:|--:|:-:|--:|--:|--:|--:|--:|